leorrose/Image-classification-zero-shot-learning/README.md

 # Image-classification-zero-shot-learning

-A deep neural network model with zero shot learning based on cifar100 data set.
+A deep neural network model with zero shot learning based on cifar100 data set

 The target of this Project is to create a model to classify images, even images not included in the training data set.